- What is the significance of the CITB Health, Safety & Environment test?

 - Construction and Decommissioning – environment, occupational health & safety and community health & safety.

-The EHS Guidelines should be used by other industry sectors in relation to the relevant sector guidelines it belongs to.
+Other industry sectors should use the EHS Guidelines in relation to the relevant sector guidelines it belongs to.

 What does the CITB Health Safety and Environment test involve?

 The test includes 12 behavioural case study questions about behaviour on a building site and 38 knowledge questions.
-The knowledge questions include 6 specialist questions for the Specialist and Managers and Professionals test.
+The knowledge questions have 6 specialist questions for the Specialist and Managers and Professionals test.

 The three available tests are as follows:-